kmkluaymaii/kmkluaymaii/README.md

   <b>Computer Engineering | Machine Learning</b>
 </p>

+## ✨ About Me
 🌟 Hi there!
 I’m Rawisara Chairat (KM), a Computer Engineering student at Boston University with a concentration in Machine Learning.

-I have a strong academic background and hands-on experience in hardware-software integration, AI sustainability, and interactive digital design.
+✈️ I'm from Bangkok, Thailand currently based in Boston, MA

 ## 🌐 **Let’s Connect!**